 We’ve all seen it.
 The service was great, and it’s almost time to go.
-Folks are starting to think about picking up their kids from children’s ministry, getting home to let the dog out, and making decisions about what they want to eat for lunch.
-About this time, someone walks on stage with the task of going through a long list of community happenings and announcements.
+Folks are starting to think about picking up their kids from children’s ministry, getting home to let the dog out, and making decisions about where they and their small group may eat for lunch.
+About this time, someone walks on stage tasked with reminding people about a long list of important events and announcements.
 They stumble through notes or scroll their phones trying to keep the attention of a restless crowd.
 No matter how hard they try, it just seems like no one is listening.

 What if there was a better way?
 We think there is!
-Try using your church presentation software to aid the person giving announcements, or some would say better yet, even use your worship software to take over the responsibility entirely.
-Instead of having to go through a long list of announcements, your announcement person can focus on acting as a service host and making people feel welcome at your church.
+Try using presentation software for churches to aid the person giving announcements, or some would say better yet, even use your worship software to take over the responsibility entirely.
+Instead of having to go through a long list of announcements, your announcement person can focus on acting as a service host and making people feel welcome at your church while your software solution takes care of the rest.
 This will help your congregation remember event dates and details, and will help them stay focused during the announcements.

 Use The Monitors!

 Another great tool your church presentation software should have that would be helpful for the person giving the announcements is the stage display/confidence monitor.
-This could be a church projector aimed at the rear wall, or a TV mounted in the back, or even on the floor at the front of the stage.
+This isn’t the “big screen” up front.
+Instead, it’s likely a church projector aimed at the rear wall, or a TV mounted in the back, or even on the floor at the front of the stage.
 MediaShout 7 offers a fully customizable stage display for just this type of thing!
 This will help the announcement-giver feel confident and also help them to remember everything they need to say.
 They could even receive a message on the rear screen from the leadership with any additional announcements added at the last minute.
 This is a great tool to use in the event that church leadership needs to communicate something to the team on stage, but does not want to interrupt what is happening.
 They can simply communicate what they need to the team running the worship software and ask them to put the message on the stage display.

 Make A Loop